 |422||BMMO||December||1930||Worcester • Bromyard • Docklow • Leominster|

-After the end of the Second World War, Birmingham and Midland Motor Omnibus Company Limited (BMMO—Midland “Red” Motor Services) started to reintroduce some of the services that had been withdrawn due to fuel rationing in 1939, and Service 422 returned in 1947 but only between Leominster and Bromyard.
+After the end of the Second World War, Birmingham and Midland Motor Omnibus Company Limited (BMMO—Midland “Red” Motor Services) started to reintroduce some of the services that had been withdrawn or cut back due to fuel rationing from 1939, and Service 422 operating between Leominster and Bromyard returned in 1947.

-The post-war version of Service 422 was advertised as running between Leominster, Bromyard, and Worcester, but in reality passengers had to change buses at Bromyard (Post Office) for a Service 420 bus for the Bromyard to Worcester section, sometimes with a wait of up to 30-minutes.
+The post-war version of Service 422 ran on six days a week with additional journeys on Saturdays and for Bromyard Market Day on Thursdays.
+The service was advertised as running between Leominster, Bromyard, and Worcester, like the pre-war version of the route, but in reality passengers had to change buses at Bromyard (Post Office) for a Service 420 bus for the Bromyard to Worcester section, sometimes with a wait of up to 30-minutes.
 The requirement to change bus was noted on timetables until the early 1950s, but from the mid-1950s it seemed to appear at random, being shown on some timetables but not others.

 In the early 1970s, BMMO withdrew a large number of rural services and Service 422 did not escape these cuts, being withdrawn on Saturday 3rd April 1971.